mcpride/servicefabric-vault-integration/README.md

 ### Why Microsoft Service Fabric?

 If you have project requirements like high availability, scalability, independency (development, build, deployment) etc. then the microservice approach might be a solution.
-There are a lot of orchestrators for microservices but most of them are more or less strongly tied to linux as os and docker/ kybernate as platform.
+There are a lot of orchestrators for microservices but most of them are more or less strongly tied to linux as os and docker/ kubernetes as platform.
 But what if cloud deployment is just an option and on-premises deployability is required but your customer is not prepared for a linux and docker infrastructure?
 Here comes the outsider Microsoft Service Fabric into play which can be hosted on Linux or Windows, in the (Azure) cloud or locally and can handle docker services but can also manage pure processes.